-4.2.2.5 Landscape Character
+4.2.2.5 Landscape character

 The potential impacts of the Project landscape character of the site and the surrounding area will be described.
 Particular mention will be made of any changes to the broad-scale topography and vegetation character of the area, such as due to spoil dumps, excavated voids and broad-scale clearing.
+Maps showing the topography of the area subsequent to mining and the indicative restoration of watercourses and habitat will be included.